 Replacing Complacency with Urgency

 Carpenter told StreetsBlog one of the most important things she can do is to “bring a sense of urgency” to improvements aimed at reducing fatal and non-fatal pedestrian and bicycle accidents in California.
 While select municipal areas have already energized their own bicycle safety programs, Caltrans has—up to this point—been notorious among safety advocates for its slow progress.

 That slow progress is killing people.
 In 2014 California led the nation for the highest numbers of both pedestrian and bicycle fatalities.
 You might argue that’s because our state has a significantly higher population of cyclists and pedestrians but that simply doesn’t matter.
 Our car-centric way of thinking has to change in order to protect those of us who ride and walk (we’re all pedestrians at some time).

 To that end, Carpenter hopes to gain enough momentum to shift thought processes statewide—possibly following a model much like exists today in San Francisco where engineers and city planners take pedestrian and bicyclist safety into account during every stage of planning and execution.

 But until those changes eliminate crashes, there is help for pedestrian and bicycle accident victims in the San Francisco area.
-The experienced San Francisco, Oakland and San Jose bicycle accident lawyers at Sally Morin Law offer hassle-free accident claim resolution.
+The experienced San Francisco, Oakland and San Jose bicycle and pedestrian accident lawyers at Sally Morin Personal Injury Lawyers offer hassle-free accident claim resolution.
 You concentrate on getting back on two wheels—we’ll take of the rest.
 Submit your case online or call (415) 413-0033 today.